grafana/ai-training-o11y/README.md

 Once it's up, you can background it or open another terminal and use "make jupyter" to open a jupyter server.
 It will have a link to jupyter in your terminal.

 Grafana will be hosted at localhost:3000 with the plugin.

+## Licensing

+ai-training-api and grafana-aitraining-app are licensed AGPL v3, o11y (the python exporter) is Apache